UncleGrape/UncleGrape/README.md

 # UncleGrape
 UncleGrape is a proxy for the new draconian age.
 Desiged with IOT in mind and the ability to run from most shared web hosts.
 Aims to be everything Glype Proxy and PHP-Proxy dreamed of becoming.
-Most features are avaliable as add-ons.
+Features are avaliable as free MIT licensed add-ons.

 ## Modern Features
 * Manual, Automatic, or DeadMan Kill Switch*